-Prior to the student's participation in the nursing program and by the published due date, the clinical sites require criminal background checks and drug testing.
-CarolinaEast Medical Center and Carteret Health Care, our primary clinical sites, are requiring a national criminal background check for the past seven (7) years.
-Additionally, CarolinaEast Medical Center and Carteret Health Care require a drug screen.
+Prior to the student's participation in the nursing program and by the published due date, the clinical sites require a NC Statewide Criminal record search for the past seven (7) years or if resided outside of NC, a County Court Criminal Conviction search for the past seven (7) years.
+Additionally, the clinical sites require a drug screen and sex offender database search.

-Clinical sites have the right to deny student access based upon the criminal background check and/or drug screen results.
+Clinical sites have the right to deny student access based upon the criminal background check, drug screen results and/or sex offender search.
 Participation in clinical rotations at CarolinaEast Medical Center and Carteret Health Care is an integral component of the Craven Community College Nursing programs for all students.
-The inability to complete the clinical portion of a course will prevent the student from progression within the program.
+Therefore, if a clinical site denies student access, the student will not be able to start or progress in the nursing program.